 I’m a huge advocate of kids participating in team sports for so many reasons.
-First of all I know my son well and understand how vital exercise is to his well-being.
+For starters, I know my son well and understand how vital exercise is to his well-being.
 He needs to move his body and exert energy like he needs to breath air.

-And today, I just read a new study proving to me yet again, that team sports are so important.
+And today, I just read a new study proving to me yet again, that team sports are so important to our kids.

 Team Sports Lowers Boys Risk of Depression

 Here’s the breakdown of what the study is saying: